News and Events

 The Marshfield Area Community Foundation has launched a project to promote civility and open communication in every realm of public discourse -- from politics to church groups, school boards to youth athletics.

-The Speak Your Peace civility project is modeled after programs implemented in the past decade by the Community Foundation of Greater South Wood County and the Duluth-Superior Area Community Foundation.
+The Speak Your Peace civility project is modeled after programs implemented in the past decade by the Incourage Community Foundation and the Duluth-Superior Area Community Foundation.

 "There's a real need we see in the community," said Amber Kiggens-Leifheit, MACF executive director.